oap-project/oap-mllib/README.md

 More details about oneAPI can be found [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).

-You can also refer to [this script and comments in it](dev/install-build-deps-centos.sh) to install correct oneAPI version and manually setup the environments.
+You can refer to [this script](dev/install-build-deps-centos.sh) to install correct dependencies.

 Scala and Java dependency descriptions are already included in Maven POM file.